pratikraogithub/House_Price_Predictor/README.md

 Then hit the "Predict" button
 ![image2](./images/image2.png)
 The result is shown there and the input field gets empty after the prediction.

+## 📌 Notes
+- Make sure all input values in the form are numeric.
+- The dataset used: Amsterdam.csv.
+- Model used: Random Forest Regressor from scikit-learn.